leo-balonchard/BaSP-M2023/README.md

 ## Week 03

 - In this new week we must style the HTML page we made working with CSS.
 We were instructed not to use flexbox so it must be in pixel perfect mode.
-We should use as reference a screen of 1512px wide.
+We should use as reference a screen of 1512 px wide.
 It cost me a lot to place each section in its place.

 ## Week 04